What are the roles and responsibilities PI, dean, and department have toward externally sponsored projects?

 How do I purchase goods/services on a sponsored project?

 Sponsored projects often have budget restrictions.
 The project budget and award terms and conditions will determine cost allowability.
-If there are questions whether an expense is allowable under a specific sponsored project, please contact the Research Administrator.
-You will need to submit the proper paperwork to OSP for approval if it meets the criteria listed below.
+If there are questions whether an expense is allowable under a specific sponsored project, please contact the research administration manager.
+You will need to submit the necessary paperwork to OSP for approval if it meets the criteria listed below.
 OSP will check the sponsored fund for available funds and cost allowability.
 If it is not a transaction OSP needs to approve it should be sent to Accounts Payable or Purchasing to process.
 OSP provides a review for the following transactions to sponsored funds prior to going to HR, AP or Purchasing:

 - All Personnel Paperwork